opencomponents/oh-see/README.md

 Oh-see is a wrapper for [mirror-mirror](https://github.com/matteofigus/mirror-mirror) which is a wrapper for [Nightmare.js](https://github.com/segmentio/nightmare).
 Oh-see is been built for:

-* Opening a matrix of urls with Chrome
+* Opening a matrix of urls and viewports with Chrome
 * Optionally specify a set of operations to perform
 * Take a screenshot
 * Replace a component's baseUrl and re-render it